 We would like to invite you to become a Guardian of our meadow, Reg’s Wildflower Meadow, and help to secure the future of the Hawk Conservancy Trust.

-This year, 2020, marks the 25th anniversary of the creation of Reg’s Wildflower Meadow and sadly it also marks the biggest challenge to the Trust in it’s 55-year history.
+2020 marked the 25th anniversary of the creation of Reg’s Wildflower Meadow and sadly it also marked the biggest challenge to the Trust in it’s 56-year history.
 The necessary restrictions we had to put in place to help the fight against COVID-19 had a significant impact on our income and the future of the Trust and our renowned conservation work was in question.

 In 1995, we created a seven-acre wildflower meadow, returning what was for decades an agricultural field back to original chalk downland.
 Named in memory of one of the Trust’s founders, Reg Smith, the meadow is an integral part of the visitor’s experience.
 The meadow is a special place to many people whether it be memories of watching our beautiful birds fly across the wild flowers, where wedding photos were taken, to remember a loved one, or by simply bringing it to life by being part of our Sarson Falconer display.

 Please join us by becoming a Guardian of the Meadow.
 Helping to protect the future of the Hawk Conservancy Trust will ultimately support the fortunes of birds of prey and their habitats.

 By sharing our past with you, we hope that you can help secure our future

 “Dear Friend of the Trust, I ask you to please consider supporting this appeal, in doing so you will directly help us to safeguard the future of the Trust and all of its conservation efforts with birds of prey.
 We will then, all of us, continue to be inspired by Reg’s Wildflower Meadow.
 Young and old will have the opportunity to learn and be enthralled as our birds soar in the valley for generations to come, something that my late father, I know, would be so proud of.“